 One of the more surprising highlights of this trip had to be stumbling upon a Shake Shack at the New York, New York outdoor shopping mall.
 It was a good 45+ minute wait in a labyrinth like line, followed by yet another 30 minute interim while your food was prepared.
 But boy was it worth it.
 And truthfully, I have to say I preferred Shake Shack over In-N-Out.
 In terms of flavour and menu choice, it definitely blew that Californian favorite right out of the water.
 And if you’re wondering what that hunk of deliciousness is featured above, it’s their chick’n shack burger.
 Crispy chicken, pickles and buttermilk herb mayonnaise.
 I’m drooling just thinking about it.

 Another highlight of this visit was meeting the gorgeous Abby from House of Akih (who also happened to hook us up with our hotel.
-Could not thank her enough for that!).
+Could not thank her enough for that one).
 We lunched outdoors at Mon Ami Gabi, people watching as the French do, with the threat of rain lingering in the air and the dancing fountains of the Bellagio entertaining in the background.

 This little bistro seems to be the talk of the town and I can see why.
 It takes you back to the streets of Paris, fine details like wrought iron and mock limestone accents really transport you to Europe.
 The fresh baguette accompanied in it’s own paper bag is quite novel too.
 It was my first taste of crusty, fresh bread and I savoured every mouthful.
 My frisee, kale and bacon salad was very palatable, though as in France, I should have realised that when I requested my poached egg to be well-done, my request would have fallen on deaf ears.
 I’d also suggest reservations as when we feasted it was packed with other hungry diners.
 Service was also somewhat rushed, you could feel the eyes of the waiters eying for their moment to clear your table and send you on your merry way for another party to dine.